 5. Budget Flexibility

-Basically, Agile methodology can be used when the product team is unsure about what needs to be built or they still need to find it out throughout the project development process.
-This method enables software professionals to create more features in less time and gives them flexibility in the custom software development process.
+Agile methodology can be used when the product team is unsure about what needs to be built or they still need to find it out throughout the project development process.
+This approach enables software professionals to develop more features in less time, providing flexibility in the custom software development process.
 This makes the software engineers take advantage of the opportunities that the project has to offer.
-Besides, Agile enables the programmers to take the client process into consideration and satisfy their needs by introducing a product mindset.
+Besides, Agile enables the programmers to consider the client process and satisfy their needs by introducing a product mindset.

 1.6 Project Management Tools of Agile